 Introduces the concepts of delivering high quality health care focused on interprofessional communication, and the use of information management and patient care technology.
-Prerequisites: Current unencumbered RN license; Prerequisite/Co-requisite: NRSG 3100.
+Prerequisites: Current RN license and admitted to major or must have an associate degree or diploma degree as a registered nurse or be a licensed RN by the end of the first semester.
+Prerequisite/Co-requisite: NRSG 3100.